D19.3 Solution and Solubility

 Solutions are homogeneous mixtures of two or more substances.
 Often, one component of a solution is present at a significantly greater concentration, in which case it is called the solvent.
 The other components of the solution present in relatively lesser concentrations are called solutes.

-Intermolecular forces (IMFs) directly affect the solubility of a compound, because when solute molecules are dispersed amongst solvent molecules, solute-solute IMFs are replaced by solute-solvent IMFs.
+Intermolecular forces (IMFs) directly affect the solubility of a compound, because when solute molecules are dispersed among solvent molecules, solute-solute IMFs are replaced by solute-solvent IMFs.
 Let’s use alcohol molecules as an example to consider this in more detail.

 The -OH end of an alcohol molecule is hydrophilic (“water-loving”), capable of strong intermolecular interactions with water molecules.
 In the case of methanol (CH3OH), the dipole-dipole and hydrogen-bond interactions between methanol and water molecules are similar in strength to those between methanol and methanol molecules or between water and water molecules.
 Therefore, when methanol-methanol (and water-water) IMFs are replaced by methanol-water IMFs, the change in energy (enthalpy change of solution) is minimal; in fact, mixing methanol in water is slightly exothermic.

 On the other hand, the hydrocarbon (alkyl) end of an alcohol molecule is essentially nonpolar and is hydrophobic (“water-fearing”), where the intermolecular interactions with water molecules are weak.
 For example, for hexane, the water-water IMFs and hexane-hexane IMFs are much stronger than hexane-water IMFs.
 Therefore, forcing hexane to dissolve in water would require significant input of energy (endothermic/positive enthalpy change of solution).